 A very important process in business is the ability to successfully transfer knowledge.
-Successful knowledge transfer increases company performance and provides a company with a competitive advantage over other companies in the same environment (Hsu, 2012; Weaven et al. 2014).
+Successful knowledge transfer increases company performance and provides a company with a competitive advantage over other companies in the same environment (Hsu, 2012; Weaven et al., 2014).
 This increase in competitive advantage is of special importance in the context of MNCs (Tallman and Phene, 2007; Mudambi and Swift, 2014).
 In order to improve their competitive advantage, companies must concentrate on knowledge transfer.
 For this transfer to be successful, each step of this process must be well understood and systematically planned.
-In the context of MNCs, the process of knowledge transfer is primarily managed by the expatriate managers, sometimes referred to as "Agents of Knowledge Transfer" (Kusumoto, 2014), as they are responsible for leading subsidiaries in accordance with the global MNC's strategy (Kusumoto, 2014).
-Knowledge in MNC's units can be location specific, and the usability of that knowledge developed in specific locations largely depends on specific skill sets, i.e. cultural intelligence and carriers needed for adjusting this knowledge to new environments where it is being transferred.
+In the context of MNCs, the process of knowledge transfer is primarily managed by the expatriate managers, sometimes referred to as 'Agents of Knowledge Transfer' (Kusumoto, 2014), as they are responsible for leading subsidiaries in accordance with the global MNC's strategy (Kusumoto, 2014).
+Knowledge in MNC's units can be location specific, and the usability of that knowledge developed in specific locations largely depends on specific skill sets, i.e. Cultural Intelligence and carriers needed for adjusting this knowledge to new environments where it is being transferred.
 However, are these skills powerful enough to overcome the environmental dissimilarity?
-The main objective of this study was to observe the effect that geographical distance, i.e. environment dissimilarity, relied on expatriate managers' skills (cultural intelligence) in the knowledge transfer process.
+The main objective of this study was to observe the effect that geographical distance, i.e. environment dissimilarity, relied on expatriate managers' skills (Cultural Intelligence) in the knowledge transfer process.

-The research used PLS methodology, and the results of empirical analysis indicated that cultural intelligence is almost equally strong and, in the same positive-direction, affects conventional KT as well as reverse KT.
-Additionally, the moderating effect of geographical distance demonstrates a negative but statistically insignificant effect on the relationship between cultural intelligence and conventional KT, compared to the negative but statistically significant effect on relationship between cultural intelligence and reverse KT.
+The research used PLS methodology, and the results of empirical analysis indicated that Cultural Intelligence is almost equally strong and, in the same positive-direction, affects Conventional KT as well as Reverse KT.
+Additionally, the moderating effect of geographical distance demonstrates a negative but statistically insignificant effect on the relationship between Cultural Intelligence and Conventional KT, compared to the negative but statistically significant effect on relationship between Cultural Intelligence and Reverse KT.

-The results of testing the relationship between cultural intelligence and knowledge transfer were expected (H1a and H1b).
-These findings support the previous research of Kim et al. (2008), as well Rose et al. (2010), on the importance of a manager's cultural intelligence for expatriates' assignment effectiveness and job performance.
-Namely, cultural intelligence is one of the competencies senior managers need to possess in order to successfully complete their tasks, whether those tasks are company governance or knowledge transfer.
-Cultural intelligence, as a competency, ensures that managers using a knowledge transfer process will be able to recognize and control the specific cultural
+The results of testing the relationship between Cultural Intelligence and knowledge transfer were expected (HP1a and HP1b).
+These findings support the previous research of Kim et al. (2008), as well Rose at al. (2010), on the importance of a manager's Cultural Intelligence for expatriates' assignment effectiveness and job performance.
+Namely, Cultural Intelligence is one of the competencies senior managers need to possess in order to successfully complete their tasks, whether those tasks are company governance or knowledge transfer.
+Cultural Intelligence, as a competency, ensures that managers using a knowledge transfer process will be able to recognise and control the specific cultural environment, as well as be motivated to find a way to overcome differences and understand verbal and non-verbal actions in diverse cultures, which is of paramount importance when conveying and implementing knowledge from another environment.